DeepthiPinnamaneni/package-sorter/README.md

-# Package Sorter — Smarter Technology Robotic Arm
+# 📦 Package Sorter — Smarter Technology Robotic Arm

 A Python solution for dispatching packages to the correct stack based on volume and mass, as part of Smarter Technology's robotic automation factory challenge.

+Supports **manual interactive testing** via the terminal, as well as a full automated unit test suite.

 ---

-## Problem Summary
+## 🧠 Problem Summary

 The robotic arm must sort packages into one of three stacks: